dfinity/portal/docs/developer-docs/functionality/bitcoin/t-ecdsa.md

 The same code used in the SDK environment for local testing works IC on mainnet.
 Keep in mind that the master key in the SDK environment is different to the master test key on mainnet and the future master production key.

-Before deploying to mainnet, you should modify the code to use right name of the `key_id` to use.
+Before deploying to mainnet, you should modify the code to use the right name of the `key_id` for the key on mainnet.

 ### Obtaining Public Keys